jaakkytt/aws-automation/README.md

     $ docker pull taavitani/aws-automation:latest

-And run the container.
-Use `-v` to mount the `/root/aws-automation` volume from the host.
+And run the container mounting your repo clone using the `-v` option.

     $ docker run -it -v /path/to/repo/clone:/root/aws-automation taavitani/aws-automation